• Skip to primary navigation

 When you overwater the plant, the roots start to rot.
 Once the roots become weak, they cannot absorb water and nutrients from the soil.
 As a result, the leaves do not get the required food and lose color.

-However, it's a gradual process, so you will see the leaves changing colors in later stages.
-If you observe a sudden change in color, it is most likely due to overexposure to direct sunlight.
+However, it’s a gradual process, so you will see the leaves changing colors in later stages.
+If you observe a sudden color change, it is most likely due to overexposure to direct sunlight.

 In the next section, we will take a look at the solution for each one of these problems.